ethinallen/engineeringToCS/README.md

    6. Make a class
 4. Shell scripts
    1. Why are shell scripts useful?
-   2. Introduction to bash syntax
+   2. Introduction to shell syntax

 ---